-Now let’s get into some of the well-known, durable cabinetry materials available.
+Now let’s get into some of the well-known, durable van cabinet materials available:

 Plywood Cabinet Options

 Marine-grade plywood is a popular option for cabinets.
-The cabinets in my van are 13-layer marine-grade plywood which is very strong, durable, and made to withstand environments with lots of movement, like boats on an ocean.
-My cabinets are covered with a thin layer of laminate from a company called Wilson Art.
+The cabinets in my second Sprinter van were 13-layer marine-grade plywood which is very strong, durable, and made to withstand environments with lots of movement, like boats on an ocean.
+Those cabinets are covered with a thin layer of laminate from a company called Wilson Art.
 A less expensive way to give your cabinets the look you want is to sand and paint them.

 It’s also a good idea to build your cabinets with a material that is moisture-resistant to prevent deterioration and mold growth.
 Using some sort of sealant helps prevent this issue, and a lot of materials are sold pre-sealed.
 This is also important for the large temperature swings you might experience in your van.
 You don’t want your cabinets to swell or shrink with changes in temperature, which can happen with wood that isn’t sealed.
 This is an important consideration that will improve the longevity of your cabinetry.